ely-alamillo/flask-heroku/README.md

 # Flask Server

+# Python
+- This project uses python 3.6.6

 # Environment

 - This project was built using Miniconda.
 The environment.yml file has been provided to provision an exact environment if needed.